How to use Microsoft's Paint 3D: Creating cool 3D scenes has never been so much fun

 I’ll admit it—I simply can’t draw.
 Stick figures push my creative limits.
 Imagine my surprise, then, when I found that creating 3D objects and dioramas is actually easier in Microsoft’s Paint 3D than drawing two-dimensional art in Microsoft’s legacy Paint app.

 Though it shares a name, Paint 3D isn’t really like the familiar Microsoft Paint app at all.
 Paint 3D’s entire purpose is to create fun, cartoony 3D objects and scenes—and share them.
-A major part of Paint 3D’s appeal is the Remix 3D community, where you and other members can import, edit, then share digital objects and ideas, taking from and providing inspiration to your fellow digital artists.
+A major part of Paint 3D’s appeal is the Remix 3D community, where you and other members can import, edit, then share digital objects and ideas.
+Another is the awesome Magic Select tool which functions as a free Photoshop-like editing tool for 2D and 3D content.
+Don’t forget about the new Mixed Reality Viewer app, either!

-Chances are that you haven’t seen Paint 3D yet—but you will.
-Microsoft first launched the app in conjunction with the Windows 10 Creators Update and Surface Studio announcements last fall.
-Since then, the app has remained accessible to Insiders only as a preview, before its more general release later this spring.
-If you’re running an Insider build, there’s really no reason not to download it from the Store and try it out.
-We’ll show you how!
+You may not have seen Paint 3D yet—but if you haven’t, make it a point to!
+Microsoft first launched the app in conjunction with the Windows 10 Creators Update, shipped with the Creators Update last year, and it now plays an even more important role within the Fall Creators Update—as both a tool for 2D, 3D, and mixed-reality content.
+You can do a ton with Paint 3D, so make sure to use our table-of-contents links to jump to what interests you most.
+Let’s go!

-You can accomplish two main tasks with Paint 3D: constructing your own 3D objects, and placing them within a scene.
+You can accomplish three main tasks with Paint 3D: constructing your own 3D objects, placing them within a scene, as well as using Paint 3D’s Magic Select tool as either a 2D or 3D editor.
 Remember the dioramas you made in elementary school?
 That’s Paint 3D in a nutshell.

-Microsoft made an effort to introduce new users gently via Paint 3D’s welcome screen, which includes a pair of short introductory videos that are worth watching.
-Skip the introductory “challenge” at the top: The way Microsoft introduces Paint 3D—immediately kicking you out to the web, for example—is so needlessly confusing that we’ve devised a better grand tour ourselves.
+Microsoft’s current version of Paint 3D ditches the somewhat confusing introduction it had before and tosses you right into the deep end.
+No worries—we’ve devised a better grand tour ourselves.
 Click the big New button and let’s dive in.

 It’s not immediately obvious what you’re looking at the first time you open Paint 3D.
 A white space sits on a very faint grid at the bottom of your screen.
 Is this a workspace?
 A window?
 No, it’s the Canvas, a flat, 2D digital backdrop to your scene.
 You should see some familiar painting tools to the right.
 Try clicking the crayon, then drawing a wavy blue line across the bottom of the Canvas.
 Aha!
 This could be an ocean background to a nautical scene.